 The Association had free-church connections (Marriott 2004) as well as links into the Quakers.
 As joint secretary of the ESA, Yeaxlee was recruited to the Board of Education’s new advisory committee on adult education in 1921.

 Basil Yeaxlee’s work in adult education, his concern with spiritual development and his work as a Congregational minister meant that he was much in demand as a speaker.
-It also helped that he had a reputation as an engaging speaker.
-The result was that he regularly travelled widely across England talking to church-linked groups in particular.
+It also helped that he had a reputation for engaging talks.
+As a result, he travelled widely across England talking to church groups (especially Congregational and Methodist) and to organizations linked to the Educational Settlement Association.
 A search of the British Newspaper Archives returned over 250 reports by local papers of talks he had given around the UK.
 This, for example, is a report of him talking at the Bristol Folk House in 1925:

 All the pioneers had something to give, but no one movement in the education of adults would meet the whole needs of the whole man, or of the whole community.
 That was why the Guild, Folk House, or Educational Movement sprang up so that people of all conditions and points of view might meet to share wisdom, knowledge, and a sense of comradeship in the service of the community.
 They were not out to make education serve the end of any particular enterprise, whether economic, political, or religious.
 Education was a larger thing than that.
 Its business was to make man at home in his world, sympathetic with his fellows and creature in service.
 That meant the cultivation not only of the intellect, but of the imagination, and therefore the developed drama, music, the study of nature, as well as the study of history, literature, economics, and philosophy.
 As Lord Eustace Percy said: “Education is the disciple of common life, teaching men how to live together.”
 The common room of the Folk House was the place where that could be done.
 (Western Daily Press 24 October 1925)

 click to see the work of Bristol Folk House today